edwinleung/edwinleung.github.io/_posts/2019-11-29-journey-mapping.md

   Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Aenean aliquam sed mauris sit amet dictum.
 Aliquam fermentum sagittis mauris, ut.
 ---
+> Bridgeable Event 2019
+>
-> <br>was created in a team of 3 for a design sprint held at Bridgeable.
+> <br>A visualization of an experience created in a team of 3 for a design sprint.